OGOZ111/AI-assistant-CLI/README.md

 - Supabase (Postgres + pgvector), optional full‑text search merge
 - Discord bot relay for contact messages

-## How it reads for recruiters

-- Clear separation between static portfolio content and dynamic AI retrieval
-- Strong prompt discipline (third‑person voice, no markdown/no prompt echo)
-- Real‑world integrations (Discord messaging, RAG over Postgres)
-- Safe defaults and production‑minded concerns (rate limiting, input cleanup)

-If you’d like a quick tour or credentials for a live demo, feel free to reach out.
+If you’d like a quick tour the project is live currently at https://mirrornode.netlify.app/ .
 Type “contact <your message>” in the app and a note will be forwarded to Luke.

+This project is subject to ongoing development and testing/tuning.